Dutch Pour With Resin For Beginners: 2 Step-by-Step Tutorials

 dutch pour acrylic paint and pouring medium

-A general rule of thumb is to mix two parts glue, one part paint and enough water as necessary until it’s the consistency of pancake batter.
+A general guideline is to mix two parts glue, one part paint and enough water as necessary until it’s the consistency of pancake batter.
 It should be fluid enough to pour and be blown out with the hair dryer.
 Each brand of acrylic will have a different thickness so the amount of water may vary.
 Ultimately, all the color blends should end up with the same consistency so that the paint moves at the same rate.

 dutch pour mix acrylic paint with PVA glue and water